acts-project/acts/docs/getting_started.md

 ### On your local machine

-Building and running Acts on your local machine is not offically supported.
+Building and running Acts on your local machine is not officially supported.
 However, if you have the necessary prerequisites installed it is possible to use it locally.
 Acts developers regularly use different Linux distributions and macOS to build and develop Acts.